About I.Ex.D at LVC

-The Interaction and Experience Design major at LVC, or I.Ex.D., teaches students how to combine the physical and digital to make meaningful experiences or easy to use smart objects and wearables.
+As an Interaction & Experience Design (I.Ex.D.) major, you'll learn how to combine the physical and digital to make meaningful experiences or easy to use smart objects and wearables.
 And the major couldn't be timelier —

-- Interaction Design: By 2025, billions of devices are expected to be connected to the Internet.
-Not computers or devices hosting
+- Interaction Design: By 2025, billions of devices will be connected to the Internet—not just computers or devices hosting

-webpagesand apps, but everyday objects such as refrigerators, milk cartons, and shoes...everything can possibly be connected to the Internet.
+webpagesand apps, but also everyday objects such as refrigerators, milk cartons, and shoes.
 To gauge the expected size of the Internet of Things, consider that the IP address system, the system that governs Internet addresses, was recently upgraded to IP 6, in part to address this forecasted increase in demand for IP addresses, making available 340 undecillion IP addresses, or 340,000,000,000,000,000,000,000,000,000,000 possible addresses on the Internet.i

 - Experience Design: The Economy has shifted from emphasizing

 commodities,to goods, to services, and finally to experiences.
 Chuck-E-Cheese, Uber, Disney, and National Amusements are all examples of companies that now sell experiences rather than just goods or services.
 And this sector is growing.
 Take, for instance, the example of music.
 Artists used to sell their music as CDs or downloads.
 Now, artists make their money by selling experiences—touring and concerts.
 I.Ex.D. teaches students how to create live events for businesses, museums, music acts, and pure entertainment.